More than 200,000 people are hospitalized each year for problems caused by seasonal flu.1 Reduce your risk: Get an annual flu shot.

 You can get a flu shot at your doctor's office.
 Members who get other care in addition to the flu shot will need to pay copay, coinsurance or deductible amounts.
 To find an in-network doctor, visit Find a Doctor.

-(NOT pharmacies, except participating CVS MinuteClinics)
+(NOT pharmacies, except in-network CVS MinuteClinics)

-- To find in-network immunizing pharmacists, click on 'Find a Doctor' on bcbsnc.com, and verify the zip code for your search.
+- To find in-network pharmacists, visit Find a doctor and verify the ZIP code for your search.
 Begin typing "Pharmacist" into the search box and under Specialties, select "Pharmacist (Flu & Other Limited Injections) - Convenience Care (Facilities)".

-- To find a participating CVS MinuteClinic, begin typing "Convenience Care Center" into the search box and select Convenience Care Centers under Specialties.
+- To find a participating CVS MinuteClinic, select "Convenience Care Center" under Advanced Search.

 - "Seasonal Influenza-Associated Hospitalizations in the United States."
-Centers for Disease Control and Prevention, http://www.cdc.gov/flu/about/qa/hospital.htm (Accessed June 2015).
+Centers for Disease Control and Prevention, http://www.cdc.gov/flu/about/qa/hospital.htm (Accessed July 2015).